5. Develop an expansiveness mind.

-When you understand that change is the only constant in life, you stop trying to control everything else and focus on yourself instead.
+When you understand that change is the only constant in life, and you should let go sometimes, you stop trying to control everything else and focus on yourself instead.
 You finally let things be.
 You can finally find the inner strength and confidence to know that you will do just fine despite what the situation is.
 You will feel more at peace in the current moment instead of worrying what more things can go wrong in your life.
 Acceptance helps you to let go of your fears and attachments.

 Experience true happiness